April 21st - 26th, 2025

 All meals and housing is included!

-We have newly renovated, cozy timber frame cabins for you to enjoy during your stay here.
-The perfect place to unwind and relax after a day of working and learning. (double occupancy)
+We have newly renovated, cozy timber frame cabins for you to enjoy during your stay here; a comfortable place to relax after a day of working and learning. (double occupancy)

 All wood, tools and materials are provided during the program.